-Reef mounds are prominent in the Wolf Hollow Member of the Tribes Hill Formation (Figs. 10, 11).
-They occur as isolated mounds (Friedman 1996).
-These mounds are approximately one meter m length (measurements vary from 95 cm to 135 cm) and 60 to 70cm in thickness.
+Reef mounds are prominent in the Wolf Hollow Member of the Tribes Hill Formation (Figs. 20, 21).
+They occur as isolated mounds (Friedman 1996a,b).
+These mounds are approximately one meter in length (measurements vary from 95 cm to 135 cm) and 60 to 70cm in thickness.
 These measurements are approximate dimensions because the mounds do not stand out freely, and disappear in the enveloping facies.
 Moreover in the exposure, it is difficult to differentiate between short and long axes of the mounds.